There’s a proposal to split the state of California in half.

-The proposed fifty-first state would be the fifth largest by population in the union, more populous than Illinois, Ohio and Pennsylvania.
+This new state would be the fifth largest by population, more populous than Illinois, Ohio and Pennsylvania.
 South California would take nearly a third of the population away from California, making the Golden State the second largest after Texas.

-Of course, that’s part of what makes the federal system work — people and companies are able to move to states with laws that are more to their liking.
-It is why conservative states generally create more jobs while their workers are more productive.
+Of course that’s what makes the federal system work: people and companies can move to states that are more to their liking.
+It is why conservative states generally create more jobs and their workers are more productive.

-Dan McLaughlin writes at the conservative blog RedState though that “saying that millions of residents should just leave the state if they don’t like California’s liberal laws, dysfunctional finances and horrendous business climate doesn’t really disprove the point that the Sacramento elite really and truly [does] not care about the Republican leaning parts of the state or the people in them.”
+But Dan McLaughlin writes for the conservative blog RedState that “saying that millions of residents should just leave the state if they don’t like California’s liberal laws, dysfunctional finances and horrendous business climate doesn’t really disprove the point that the Sacramento elite really and truly [does] not care about the Republican-leaning parts of the state or the people in them.”